-Combine flour, baking powder, baking soda, and salt.
+- Combine the flour, baking powder, baking soda, and salt.
 Set aside.

-Using an electric mixer, beat together butter and cream cheese until creamy.
-Gradually add sugar, mixing until light and fluffy.
-Add eggs, 1 at a time, mixing just until blended.
+- Using an electric mixer on medium speed, beat together the butter and cream cheese until creamy.
+Gradually add the sugar, mixing until light and fluffy.
+Add the eggs, 1 at a time, mixing just until blended.

-Gradually add flour mixture to butter mixture, beating at low speed until blended.
-Stir in bananas, pecans, and vanilla extract.
+- Gradually add the flour mixture to the butter mixture, beating at low speed until blended.
+Stir in the bananas, pecans, and vanilla extract.

-Divide batter evenly and spoon into prepared loaf pans.
+- Divide the batter evenly and spoon into prepared loaf pans.

-To make the topping, combine all topping ingredients in a small bowl.
+- Combine all the topping ingredients in a small bowl.
 Sprinkle evenly over batter in both loaf pans.

-Cool bread in pans on wire racks for 10 minutes.
+- Cool the bread in pans on wire racks for 10 minutes.
 Remove from pans to wire racks to cool completely.